 Nabrawind Self Erecting Tower (Nabralift) is a new wind turbine tower technology that break all the barriers that are restraining the growth of the wind turbines hub height.
 Nabralift consists on a three-columns structure installed under the uppermost part of a WTG tubular tower and integrates a Self-Erection System (SES) that allows the installation of a full WTG (tower, nacelle, rotor) without using large-size cranes regardless of the final hub-height.

-However, technical barriers and costs associated to manufacturing, transport, installation and maintenance of these towers hinder the viability of many wind farms when the existing technology is used:
+Technical barriers and costs associated with the manufacturing, transport, installation and maintenance of XXL towers hinder the viability of many wind farms when utilizing existing tower technology:

 Costs